Structural Engineer Costs

 One of the most important duties of a structural engineer is checking whether the ground is level enough to ensure they are able to support any new changes.
 If the report they produce shows evidence of inadequate foundations, you may have to pay to underpin your house.

-The cost of this can range from £4800 to underpin a single wall in a terrace home with resin injector and up to £36,400 to underpin a detached house with a mini-piling method.
+The cost of underpinning a house in the UK can range from £4,800 to underpin a single wall in a terrace home with resin injector and up to £36,400 to underpin a detached house with a mini-piling method.

 Foundations